isomerpages/moe-nanchiauhigh/_co-curricular-activities/Sports and Games/Badminton.md

 Empower pupils with the knowledge and skills for their own healthy lifestyle, infuse values and passion during training.<br>
 To promote active participation, prepare pupils for recreational activities and inculcate a culture of respect and trust.<br>
-Study & train hard persistently to give the best.
+Study &amp; train hard persistently to give the best.

 **Highlight(s) of Activities**